MsgQueueOpen()

 Errors:

-- The file descriptor in fd is already associated with a queue.
+The client connection identified by rcvid is already associated with a queue.

-- The process tried to create a new queue without having the required permission; go to Abilities.
+The process tried to create a new queue without having the required permission; go to go to Abilities Reference in the QNX OS System Security Guide.

 Classification: